raum-dellamorte/susolver-rust/README.md

 Example Time!
 -------------

-This puzzle is an example to test the Y-Wings algorithm.
-It finds the Y-Wing, but gives up when it runs into an example of Simple Colouring as there's no method for that yet.
+This puzzle is an example to test the Y-Wings algorithm.  ~~It finds the Y-Wing, but gives up when it runs into an example of Simple Colouring as there's no method for that yet.~~ It has Y-Wings and Singles Chains/Simple Colouring out the wazoo!
+And it all gets solved!
 ```
 savedSudoku-X-Wing01.txt contains:
 0 9 3  0 0 4  5 6 0